scottsen/SIL/docs/canonical/SIL_MANIFESTO.md

  chains of inference cannot be inspected, validated, or reproduced.

 Hallucinations:
- outputs can be fluent while ungrounded, because there is no semantic contract enforcing correctness.
+ outputs can be fluent while ungrounded, because there is no semantic contract[^1] enforcing correctness.

+[^1]: A semantic contract specifies signatures, invariants, provenance requirements, and reproducibility guarantees binding an operator or transformation.
+See Technical Charter §7 and Glossary.

 Weak memory and state:
  systems forget, fragment context, and cannot carry durable semantic continuity across tasks or time.